 Fattal's works run through the liminal spaces between being and becoming, between remembering and forgetting.
 Like incantations, they summon what has been left behind in order to unsettle the present.
 And like archaeological remnants, they instruct us about the past.

-Excerpt of Simone Fattal - Works and Days: 'Warriors and Poets' Exhibition Catalogue (MoMA PS1), by Ruba Katrib.
+Excerpt of Simone Fattal: 'Warriors and Poets' of Simone Fattal: Works and Days MoMA PS1 Exhibition Catalogue (p.13), by Ruba Katrib (2019)

 Simone Fattal was born in 1942 in Damascus (Syria) and lived her early life in Beirut (Lebanon).
 After studying philosophy at the Sorbonne in Paris, she returned to Beirut in 1969 to begin her career as a painter.